ojalaquellueva/gadm/README.md

 ## Permissions

-Scripts must be run by user with sudo.
+* Scripts must be run by user with sudo.
 User must also have authorization to connect to postgres (as specified in `pg_hba.conf`) without a password.
-Admin-level and read-only Postgres users for the gadm database (specified in `params.sh`) should already exist, with authorization to connect to postgres.
+* Admin-level and read-only Postgres users for the gadm database (specified in `params.sh`) must already exist, with authorization to connect to postgres.

 ## Installation and configuration